mathsDOTearth/rust-gemm/README.md

 # rust-gemm
-a GEMM like set of functions that use CPU vector instructions
+A GEMM like set of functions that use CPU vector instructions

+To run the code:
+rustup override set nightly
+RUSTFLAGS="-C target-cpu=native" cargo run --release